digiexchris/SurfaceGrinderAutomaton/readme.md

 			- there are flash scripts available in tools/linux, and vscode tasks are setup to use them.
 			- there are usbipd helper scripts (attach-cmsis-dap and attach-bmp) to help give you a one-click attach of your debug probe if you're using WSL or the devcontainer under windows
 - optional
+	- there is a devcontainer!!! might be easier than windows or if you don't want to mess with openocd versions.
+	- clangd for formatting/linting/static analysis along with the vscode clangd extension
 	- clangd for formatting/linting/static analysis along with the vscode clangd extension (provided by the devcontainer)
 	- any of the recommended extensions in this repo
 	- customize cmakepresets.json if your paths are different (not needed with the devcontainer)